kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 # Introduction to Keras

 Keras is a high level, very powerful, and easy to use library for deep learning in Python.
 It runs on top of multiple other libraries and uses them as a backend, such as Tensorflow or Theano.
-I will be using a tensorflow backend, but it should run the same no matter what backend is used.
+I will be using a Tensorflow backend, but it should run the same no matter what backend is used.

 ### Useful Resources